Cybersecurity

 The Differences Between IT and Cybersecurity

 There are several ways to distinguish IT security from cybersecurity.
-The first thing to remember is that IT security practices are the foundation on which cybersecurity practices are built.
+One of the easiest is to consider IT security practices the foundation on which cybersecurity practices are built.

 In practice, this means IT security handles certain standard security practices that work to protect the network on a first-defense basis.
 IT security includes setting up firewalls, installing next-gen antivirus software, using multi-factor-authentication (MFA), configuring the network properly, configuring cloud services, and installing and maintaining physical hardware like servers.